 UNI 100 First-Year Seminar (FYS) is designed to help students make a smooth transition into the University environment.
 It is a one-credit course required of most first-time students.
 Topics covered in the course include time management, campus life issues, information literacy, writing/studying skills, math/reading skills, financial aid, academic and career planning, health issues, and individual assistance.
 Transfer students are not required to complete FYS if they transfer a course equivalent to UNI 100 (FYS) or if they transfer a total of 24 or more credits.
 Students who take FYS develop a success plan designed to help them persist and graduate in four years.
 The success plan consists of four components: an academic plan, a personal (extracurricular) plan, a career advantage plan and a financial plan.

 Academic Assistance Programs

 The PASS program provides the additional structure and support that may be necessary for student academic success.
 Participation in the PASS program is required of students who are on first academic probation as well as students who have been dismissed for academic reasons and are subsequently readmitted.

-The goal of the Probationary Assistance (PASS) Program is to provide students on probation with the tools needed to obtain good academic standing.
+The goal of the PASS program is to provide students on probation with the tools needed to obtain good academic standing.
 PASS offers small group sessions of 8-10 students who meet weekly with a trained graduate assistant.
 The program is designed to help the student build a foundation for success through relevant information, activities and discussions.
 The small group sessions allow the leader to tailor the meetings to more closely meet the needs of each group.
 PASS provides an opportunity for each student to create an academic/personal plan for success based on individual goals.

 Data indicate that students who participate actively in PASS have a greater probability of succeeding academically than those who do not.